enthought/edge-examples/native-app-flask-example/README.md

 # Native App Example

 This folder contains a Flask + React application that showcases how to create an Edge native application.
-The native app is packaged as a docker image that will be consumed by the JupyterHub spawner system.
+The native app is packaged as a docker image that will be consumed by the Edge's JupyterHub spawner system.

 ## Requirements